 The day breaks sweaty like the last.
 Like every day in summer.
-And especially so in a city where there are no trees to block the sun.
+And especially so in our neighborhood where there are no trees to block the sun.
 Only cement blocks baking like sand in the desert.
 Or like dessert bars baking in oven pans in the church basement after service.
-All we can do is hope and pray for rain that won’t come until fall.
+All we can do is hope and pray for rain that won’t come until the fall.

-Luther in the alley sells guns but no bullets.
-The news is on, floating from open windows across the neighborhood, all channels report the same in a monotone chorus of violence and strife – the riots, the riots, the riots.
+Luther is in the alley selling guns.
+He will sell you a gun but he won’t sell you the bullets.
+The morning news is on, floating through open windows across the neighborhood, all channels report the same in a monotone chorus of violence and strife – the riots, the riots, the riots.
 When will order be restored?

 Oh – so much violence.
-See?
-See?
+You see?
 It was never like this when Papa George was in charge…

 Mama Yea fans herself with the church bulletin on her front porch as we pass by on our bikes.
 She rocks back and forth and tells us that great change is coming – but not before great anger from those in power.

-There is a mural of a rising sun painted on the south-facing wall of the corner store.
-A red sun over a garden and the city skyline against it and the word HOPE through the clouds.
-It was painted twelve years ago after Mike Yellow was murdered by police.
-The same day Ronny jumped from the Washington Bridge downtown –
+There is a mural painted on the south-facing wall of the corner store of a rising sun; a red sun over a garden and the city skyline against it and the word HOPE rising through the clouds.
+It was painted seven years ago after Mike Yellow was murdered by the police.
+It was the same day Ronny jumped from the Washington Bridge downtown –

 As Long As I Breathe, I Hope

-Pastor Johns has breath that smells like sour milk.
+Pastor Johns from the episcopal church has breath that smells like sour milk.
 He leans in close when he’s talking to you.
 He stands outside the church preaching to passersby – a message too important to wait until Sunday.

 Ah – Pastor Johns says, leaning in close to me – but a life alone with your thoughts, with nothing but time to ponder… What a life this is!
 This world has grown too noisy, and soon there will be nowhere left that is quiet enough to hear yourself think.